kev1n/firstalgo/README.md

 # congenial-octo-succotash
 Yeah, just a pretty bad algo.
-Maybe a good template if your interested.
+Maybe a good template if you're interested.